Maths is Colourful – Not Black & White

 Strategy 3: Connections

-The above two strategies only make sense when we start to look for connections between mathematical ideas.
+The first two strategies only make sense when we start to look for connections between ideas.

 • How does this compare to what we already know?